XBribo/CS2-Smarter-Bot/README.md

 # CS2-Smarter-Bot
 CS2-Smarter-Bot is a plugin based on CounterStrikeSharp that aims to make bots smarter.
 # Features
-1. Keep bots always active
+1. Keeps bots always active

+2. Fixes most bot stuck issues

-2. Improve bots' movement
+3. Improves bots' movement

-3. Allow bots to spam smoke and tweak bots' vision in smoke to make it more reasonable
+4. Allow bots to spam smoke and tweak bots' vision in smoke to make it more reasonable

-4. Each bot has a 60% chance to anti-flash, close to pro level
+5. Each bot has a 60% chance to anti-flash, close to pro level

-5. Allow bots to spray at any range
+6. Allows bots to spray at any range

-6. Refine bot behavior logic
+7. Refines bot behavior logic

+8. Fixes an issue where bots would only aim without shooting
 <img width="464" height="433" alt="smarter" src="https://github.com/user-attachments/assets/43ed231f-a79e-456d-8a25-862d476ccad4" />

 # Installation